 Nymphaea caerulea, commonly called Blue Lotus, is a sacred water lily native to East Africa and Egypt.
-This aquatic perennial displays stunning star-shaped blue petals that open at sunrise and close at dusk.
+Its star-shaped blue petals open at sunrise and close at dusk.

 Revered by ancient Egyptians in religious ceremonies, Blue Lotus remains popular today.
-Modern herb enthusiasts value its gentle, calming properties in smoking blends and evening teas for natural relaxation.
+Herb enthusiasts enjoy its gentle, calming properties in smoking blends and evening teas.

 Common name(s): Sacred Blue Lily of the Nile, Egyptian Lotus, Blue Water Lily